Ernest W. Price

-Dr Ernest Woodward Price MD, FRCSE, DTM&H, OBE (20 July 1907 – 31 January 1990) was a missionary doctor, orthopaedic surgeon, leprosy specialist and the discoverer of podoconiosis, one of the neglected tropical diseases.
+Dr Ernest Woodward Price MD, FRCSE, DTM&H, OBE (20 July 1907 – 31 January 1990) was a British missionary doctor, orthopaedic surgeon, leprosy specialist and the discoverer of podoconiosis, one of the neglected tropical diseases.
 A list of his publications is available online.

 Early life

 He was born in Sheffield to Baptist missionary parents, Rev. Ernest (born 1874) and Edith Letitia (née Woodward) Price.
 When he was three years old, the family moved to Kingston, Jamaica, where his father had been appointed headmaster of Calabar High School, a boarding school for the sons of Baptist ministers working in rural areas of Jamaica.

 Education

 With his two brothers, Neville Grenville Price born 26 May 1911 (later a teacher) and Bernard Henry Price born 27 January 1913 (later a surgeon), he went to his father's school, Calabar High School.
 From there all three brothers went to Cambridge University.
 Price attended St John's College from 1926 to 1929.
 He trained in medicine at Charing Cross Hospital from 1929 to 1933.
 In 1935, he went with the Baptist Missionary Society as a missionary doctor to Pimu hospital in the Belgian Congo (now the Democratic Republic of the Congo), after gaining his diploma in tropical medicine and hygiene (15 October 1934 – 31 January 1935) at the Institute of Tropical Medicine Antwerp.